(You

 Transfers, and lines of Credit Through Credit Cards

-First it was Diners Club in March 1950, then
+it was Diners Club in March 1950, then American

-American Express on October 1, 1958 they claimed to
+Express on October 1, 1958 they claimed to have

-card was launched with an annual fee of $6, $1
+was launched with an annual fee of $6, $1 higher

-higher than Diners Club, to be seen as a premium
+than Diners Club, to be seen as a premium product.

-product.
-It was in 1959 that American Express began
+It was in 1959 that American Express began issuing

 cards.